apache/buildstream-site/content/pages/faq.md

 U.3.- How do I install BuildStream?

-U.4.- I need help with BuildStream's installation, where can I get it?
+U.4.- I need help with BuildStream installation, where can I get it?

 U.5.- I have BuildStream installed, now what?

-## Contribute to BuildStream
+### Contribute to BuildStream

 C.1.- I found a bug, how can I report it?